Community Engaged Practices

 This certificate offers students and professionals critical urban planning methods and strategies in order to better engage contemporary planning challenges.
 This five-course certificate is particularly well-suited for architects, business managers, economists, public agency administers and managers, non-profit professionals, sociologists, or social workers; or for students from related disciplines wishing to work on urban and regional issues.
 For more information, see the certificate description, application form, and completion form, email: email@example.com, or call: (801) 581-8255.

 Real Estate Development

 Offered jointly by the School of Business and the Department of City & Metropolitan Planning, this certificate equips students with advanced skills in real estate development.
 It’s estimated that by 2040, the Mountain West will double in population to more than 30 million people with nearly 20 million jobs.
-Due to the robust real estate climate there is a significant need for developers.
+Due to the robust real estate climate, there is a significant need for developers.
 Most of the existing built environment will be rebuilt.
 Several trillion dollars will be spent on development in the region over the next generation.
 Real estate professionals will play a leading role in the development and redevelopment of the region.
 Students learn market research, information tools for real estate research, net present value analysis, and urban development methods and policies.
 For more information about the program and how to apply, see the full certificate description, email: MRED_Masters@Eccles.Utah.edu, or call: (801) 581-5588.

 Other Certificate Programs